 “A Mesmerizing Marathon of Robert Frank’s Movies” by Nicholas Dawidoff — July 12, 2016, The New Yorker

-I originally had a link here to Robert Frank’s first film, Pull My Daisy (1959), but it’s since been pulled from the YouTube site.
-The film is worth tracking down.
+Here’s Robert Frank’s first film, Pull My Daisy (1959).
 Robert’s son Pablo appears in the film, along with French actress Delphine Seyrig, who would star in Alain Resnais’ Last Year at Marienbad two years later and many great films after that.
 Strange but true.